InspireCraft/ProjectOMG/doc/design/game_design_document.md

 ### Target audience

-The game is aimed at players aged 12 and above who enjoy strategy and multiplayer games, targeting both casual gamers and competitive players looking for an engaging multiplayer experience with a mix of PvP (Player vs Player) and PvE (Player vs Environment) elements.
+The game is aimed at players aged 12 and above who enjoy fast action-based combat and multiplayer games, targeting both casual gamers and competitive players looking for an engaging experience with a mix of PvP (Player vs Player) and PvE (Player vs Environment) elements.

 ## Gameplay mechanics